SeKwonLee/sekwonlee.github.io/_pages/about.md

 Persistent Memory (PM) and its disaggregation.
 Currently, I am studying design issues of an elastic, high-performance, scalable, and crash recoverable key-value store for Disaggregated Persistent Memory (DPM) based on RDMA and CXL interconnects.

+My research aims at designing next-generation systems for emerging memory/storage (i.e., PM, NVM) and disaggregation technologies (RDMA, CXL interconnects).
+In particular, I have been mainly working on building efficient and reliable data-intensive systems for Persistent Memory (PM) and Disaggregated Persistent Memory (DPM).
+My work ranges from system component designs like indexing data structures to diverse full-system studies, such as key-value stores, file systems, and transaction processing systems for a local PM setting.
+Moreover, he has extended his research to distributed systems for its disaggregation.

 <span style="color:red">I am currently on the job market!</span>

 # News